Spectrality of Prime Size Tiles: Introduction

 It is well known that a tiling set of prime size in $\mathbb Z^d$ must have at least one periodic tiling complement \cite{szegedy1998} (it may be worthing mentioning that being periodic in $d$ dimensions means having $d$ linearly independent periods, while having periods in one direction is called weakly periodic instead, readers may also find the periodic tiling conjecture and its positive and negative cases in e.g., \cite{bhattacharya2020, tao2021, tao2024, wang1996} relevant).
 The aim of this short note is to establish the following statements (Theorem \ref{ThmMain} and \ref{ThmMain2} in the last section):

 \begin{Thm*} Let $p$ be a prime number and $A\subset\mathbb Z^d$ with $|A|=p$, if $A$ tiles $\mathbb Z^d$, then it is also spectral. \end{Thm*}

-\begin{Thm*} Any $p$ points in general linear positions in $\mathbb Z^d$ must be both tiling and spectral if $d\ge p-1$. \end{Thm*}
+\begin{Thm*} If $p$ is a prime number, then any $p$ points in general linear positions in $\mathbb Z^d (d\ge p-1)$ must be both tiling and spectral. \end{Thm*}

-Here $p$ points being in \emph{general linear positions} means they are not contained in any hyperplane or affine hyperplane of dimension $p-2$, alternatively this means if we fix any one of these $p$ points, then the $p-1$ vectors formed from the fixed point to the other $p-1$ points are linearly independent in $\mathbb Z^d$.
-It is also worth mentioning that for $d\ge p$ the second theorem is actually already included in \cite[Corollary 2.4]{matolcsi2005}.
+Here $p$ points being in \emph{general linear positions} means that they are not contained in any hyperplane or affine hyperplane of dimension $p-2$, alternatively this means if we fix any one of these $p$ points, then the $p-1$ vectors formed from the fixed point to the other $p-1$ points are linearly independent in $\mathbb Z^d$, therefore this necessarily requires $d\ge p-1$.
+The second theorem leads to some interesting findings, for example, it follows that any $3$ points in $\mathbb Z^d (d>1)$ must be both spectral and tiling if they are not on the same line.
+It is also worth mentioning that $p$ linearly independent points must be tiling is already included in \cite[Corollary 2.4]{matolcsi2005}.

 The proof of the first theorem applies several techniques: First we reduce the problem to $\mathbb Z_n^d$ by using periodicity, then we produce a size $p$ spectrum from $p$-subgroups of $\mathbb Z_n^d$.
-The construction involves dissecting the group into equivalence classes formed by generators of cyclic subgroups, while the existence of such a set being included in the zero set of $A$ is shown by contradiction.
-Projecting onto $\mathbb Z_{p^k}^d$ (where $p^k$ is the largest power of $p$ that divides $n$) and invoking the uncertainty principle, we are able to show that if the tiling complement annihilates all $p$-subgroups (which will be the case if $A$ annihilates none), then its size must be divisible by $p^{kd}$, thus leading to a contradiction if $A$ does not admit such a spectrum.
+The construction involves dissecting the group into equivalence classes formed by generators of cyclic subgroups, from each equivalence class we can squeeze out a derived set of size $p$ whose difference set is still in the same class.
+The existence of a spectrum within one of these classes is then shown by contradiction: Projecting onto $\mathbb Z_{p^k}^d$ (where $p^k$ is the largest power of $p$ that divides $n$) and invoking the uncertainty principle, we are able to show that if the tiling complement annihilates all $p$-subgroups (which will be the case if $A$ annihilates none), then its size must be divisible by $p^{kd}$ (a statement that is similar to the Coven-Meyerowitz T1 property in \cite{coven1999}), thus leading to a contradiction if $A$ does not admit a spectrum.

-The proof of the second theorem then reduces to proving any $p$ points in general linear positions are tiling, for which we first apply a group isomorphism to map them to the origin and $(1,0\ldots,0),(0,2,0,\ldots,0),\ldots,(0,\ldots,0,p-1)$, then we construct a tiling complement for such a set explicitly.
+The proof of the second theorem then reduces to proving any $p$ points in general linear positions are tiling, for which we can simply show that they tile the sublattice they generate.
+This follows from the fact that the set formed by the origin and $(1,0\ldots,0)$, $(0,2,0,\ldots,0)$, $\ldots$, $(0,\ldots,0,p-1)$ is tiling (a tiling complement can be found explicitly by computation), then we can map this set to the $p$ points we are looking at by a linear transform.